leobeaumont/GoInsight/README.md

 ### Optimise KataGo for your device (optional)

-Start a batch of tests to find the best parameters (/!\ runtime is very long: ~30 mins)
+Start a batch of tests to find the best parameters (This will take a few minutes)

 #### Unix (Linux/MacOS)